At Complete Women Care, we dedicate an entire team to assist you throughout the process of your uterine procedure

-A myomectomy is an operation to remove fibroids while preserving the uterus.
-These common noncancerous growths appear in the uterus, usually during childbearing years, but they can occur at any age.
-For women who have fibroid symptoms and want to have children in the future, myomectomy is the best treatment option.
-A myomectomy can be performed several different ways.
-Depending on the size, number and location of your fibroids, you may be eligible for an abdominal myomectomy, a laparoscopic myomectomy, or a hysteroscopic myomectomy.
+A myomectomy is a uterine procedure involving an operation to remove fibroids while preserving the uterus.
+These common non-cancerous growths appear in the uterus, usually during childbearing years, but they can occur at any age.
+For women who have fibroid symptoms and want to have children in the future, myomectomy is the best uterine treatment option.
+A myomectomy can be performed in several different ways.
+Depending on the size, number, and location of your fibroids, you may be eligible for other uterine procedures such as; abdominal myomectomy, a laparoscopic myomectomy, or a hysteroscopic myomectomy.
 The surgeon’s goal during myomectomy is to take out symptom-causing fibroids and reconstruct the uterus.

-During this operation, an incision is made on the lower abdomen (a “bikini cut”).
+During this uterine procedure, an incision is made on the lower abdomen (a “bikini cut”).
 The fibroids are removed from the wall of the uterus, and the uterine muscle is sewn back together using several layers of stitches

 In a laparoscopic myomectomy, four one-centimeter incisions are made in the lower abdomen: one at the belly button, one below the bikini line near the pubic hair, and one near each hip.
 The abdominal cavity is filled with carbon dioxide gas.
-A thin, lighted telescope is placed through an incision so the doctors can see the ovaries, fallopian tubes and uterus.
+A thin, lighted telescope is placed through an incision so the doctors can see the ovaries, fallopian tubes, and uterus.
 Long instruments, inserted through the other incisions, are used to remove the fibroids.
 The uterine muscle is then sewn back together, the gas is released and the skin incisions are closed.
-Athe GYN Surgical Institute we offer the 3D laparoscopic technology which allows us to perform the procedure with one incision in the belly button.
+At the Complete Care Surgical Center we offer 3D laparoscopic technology which allows us to perform the uterine procedure with one incision in the belly button.

-The best way to remove endometrial polyps is to to perform a hysteroscopy.
+The best way to remove endometrial polyps is to perform a hysteroscopy.
 An anesthetic is used to eliminate discomfort.
-During the procedure a small scope is inserted into the intrauterine cavity which allows the doctor to see the inside of the uterus.
+During the uterine procedure, a small scope is inserted into the intrauterine cavity which allows the doctor to see the inside of the uterus.
 With direct visualization, the polyp can be removed without damaging the rest of the endometrium.